jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

             coords_are_cartesian=entry["atoms"]["cartesian"],
         )

-        # Now that we have a pymatgen structure object, we can feed that and all
+        # Now that we have a structure object, we can feed that and all
         # other data to the from_toolkit() method.
 This will create a database
         # object in the Simmate format.
 Note the data we pass here is based on
         # the ExampleProviderData we defined in the other file.